Jet Set Willy: Gameplay

 Jet Set Willy is a flip-screen platform game in which the player moves the protagonist, Willy, from room to room in his mansion collecting objects.
 Unlike the screen-by-screen style of its predecessor, the player can explore the mansion at will.
 Willy is controlled using only left, right and jump.
 He can climb stairs by walking into them (jumping through them to avoid them) and climb swinging ropes by pushing left or right depending on what direction the rope is swinging.
-The play area itself consists of 60 playable screens making up the mansion and its grounds and contains hazards (static killer objects), guardians (killer monsters which move along predetermined paths), various platforms and collectable objects.
+The play area itself consists of 60 playable screens making up the mansion and its grounds and contains hazards (static killer objects), guardians (killer monsters which move along predetermined paths), arrows, various platforms and collectable objects.
 The collectable items glow to distinguish them from other objects in the room.

-Willy loses a life if he touches a hazard, guardian or falls too far.
+Willy loses a life if he touches Maria, a hazard, an arrow, guardian, or falls too far.
 He is returned to the point at which he entered the room, which may lead to a game-ending situation where Willy repeatedly falls from a height or unavoidably collides with a guardian, losing all lives in succession.

 One of the more bizarrely named rooms in the game is We Must Perform a Quirkafleeg.
 On the Amstrad version it is misspelt We Must a Quirkafleeg.
 The pre-release name for the screen was The Gaping Pit.
 This is a reference to the comic strip Fat Freddy's Cat, a spin-off from the Fabulous Furry Freak Brothers; in the original comic, the quirkafleeg was an obscure ritual in a foreign country, required to be performed upon the sight of dead furry animals.

 Music

 Music on the Spectrum version is Beethoven's Moonlight Sonata for the menu, and Grieg's "In the Hall of the Mountain King" during the game itself.
 Early versions used "If I Were a Rich Man" as the in-game music, but it was not licensed, and the publishers of the song wanted £36,000 for its use.

 Music on the C64 version is Moonlight Sonata on the title screen, and J.S.
 Bach - Inventions # 1 during gameplay.
 Some rooms play Mozart's Rondo alla Turca.

-Music for the Atari 8-bit computer version was composed by Rob Hubbard.